 Serve Panna Cotta

-If you leave it in the warm water for too long, your panna cotta will become runny again.
+If you leave it in the warm water for too long, your green tea panna cotta will become runny again.
 Place a plate on top of the ramekin and flip it over.
 If the panna cotta isn’t moving, put it in the warm water again for just a handful of seconds and then try again.

 Finish your matcha green tea panna cotta with a light sprinkle of sifted matcha.

 Premium Uji Matcha

 Now I’m stoked and wanting to make more recipes with it.
 I’ll be doing a latte this weekend with the latte grade matcha!
 I’m also thinking about baking a cake, making a quick mug cake or even matcha pancakes.